ArgosNN/vision_sw/README.md

 # Intro
-This Repository is an archive for implementing papers that serve as an important framework for various tasks in computer vision. 💻
+💻 This Repository is a place for implementing papers that have had a great influence on various tasks in computer vision. 💻

 <br>